PederHA/inginious-coding-style/docs/docs/configuration.md

 #### `header`

-The plugin's header text in the query results table.
+The header text for the plugin's column in the query results table.

 {{ get_schema(schema.definitions.SubmissionQuerySettings.properties.header) }}